wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 ### <a name="gas_grieving_solution"></a>4.
 Proper Solution Against "Insuficient Gas Griefing attack"
 In order to properly guard against the issue, we need to ensure there is enough gas at the point of the call being made.
 While the workarounds in the previous section will help developer build safe smart contracts with the EVM today, they are limited and I have thus proposed an EVM improvement, namely [EIP-1930](https://eips.ethereum.org/EIPS/eip-1930).

-In a nutshell, EIP-1930 would allow contract to call other contract with a strict gas semantic, that is, if the gas available (including the reduction done by the 1/64 rule) is not enough for the call to forward the amount of gas specified as part of the opcode, the caller get an out of gas exception.
+In a nutshell, EIP-1930 would allow contracts to call other contracts with a strict gas semantic, that is, if the gas available (including the reduction done by the 1/64 rule) is not enough for the call to forward the amount of gas specified as part of the opcode, the caller get an out of gas exception.

 It can be implemented either as 3 new CALL* opcodes or by reserving specific gas value range (if we can ensure they have never been used before).
 See the proposal for details.